pavi06/foai-test/README.md

-# fo.ai – Your Cloud Cost Companion
+# fo.ai – Cloud Cost Intelligence Platform

 **Version:** `v0.1.3`
 **Built by:** A team that got tired of surprise AWS bills